10 Health Benefits of Wine

 A newer study shows that low levels of alcohol consumption can lower inflammation and help the brain clear away toxins.
 These include toxins associated with Alzheimer's disease, which is a type of dementia.

-3. Wine can protect from stoke.
+3. Wine can protect from a stroke.

 A stroke occurs when blood supply to the brain is interrupted or reduced, depriving brain tissue of oxygen and nutrients.
 Within a matter of minutes, brain cells start to die.